skylinemusiccds/Atmosphere/README.md

  </p>
 </p>

 <p align='center'> Tired of unpredictable weather?
-Rain's got you covered!
+Atmosphere's got you covered!
 Get ready for any forecast. 🌦️ </p>

 ### 🌍 Be aware of the weather